Skip to content

 9. Return x-bsv-payment-result receipt header

-ARC status Interpretation HTTP response
+ARC response Interpretation HTTP response

 ARC is a hard dependency